Founder Radio DJ “Gerard Valkhof” was by the late seventies a late evening dj at a radio station in Ghent Radio Atlantis Gent.

 Radio Superstar Gent 107,70 FM was the last independent radio in Ghent and was a household name in the world of radio.
 The radio station ever worked on their own and were therefore independent of third parties.
 Radio Superstar evolving from a family radio in the early years 80/90s to a new radio where music was interspersed with news, weather and sports.

-The potential of the “old” employees of the first hour, to restart the station in 2014 over the internet became reality.
+The possibility of Superstar employees from the first hour to restart the station by streaming on the internet is a fact.

 Radio Brief Overview :